 Does this mean you should forego all trends and interior design?
 No!
 Again, just don’t go too overboard if it’s expensive and/or you can’t take it with you.
 Your adorable hipster bungalow is fresh now, but you wouldn’t want your decorations to be permanent when things around you start to change.

-Supplement your space with accent pieces, or for bigger pieces (like furniture), go with something that could exist in a variety of settings (and trends).
+Supplement your space with accent pieces, or for bigger pieces (like furniture), go with something that could exist in various settings (and trends).

 Going overboard on what needs decoration and design.